esentri/domainlifecycles/readme_persistence.md

-TypeConverters' offer the possibility of data type conversions in a general form, so that for special frequently used data types (which may not be jOOQ compatible) simple conversion functions can be added to NitroX DLC Persistence:
+TypeConverters' offer the possibility of data type conversions in a general form, so that for special frequently used data types (which may not be jOOQ compatible) simple conversion functions can be added to DLC Persistence:

 - TypeConverters must implement `io.domainlifecycles.core.persistence.mapping.converter.TypeConverter`.
 - They provide only one conversion direction.
 If the opposite direction is required, a corresponding additional  TypeConverter must be created and registered.